Mortonhall Crematorium: Design

-Garden of Remembrance

-From the outset, unless ashes were removed to be kept by the family, all ashes have been interred in the hill to the north-west of the crematorium, and the names placed in a small building viewing onto the hill, containing a book of names.
-This hill is known as the Garden of Remembrance, and also contains remains of all persons that were unclaimed after cremation.

-Cemetery

-A large area of land west of the crematorium was laid out as a lawn cemetery (not allowing upright memorials) at the same time as the crematorium opened.
-Whilst originally stark, the maturing landscape now creates a pleasant environment.

-Although a "new cemetery" by Edinburgh standards, as it exceeds 50 years old, and with 1000 burials per year, it nears saturation, and Edinburgh plans a new cemetery to the south of the city.

 Mortonhall Ashes Scandal

 Scottish burial law requires that all stillborns are buried rather than cremated.
 In Edinburgh, Rosebank Cemetery is used for this purpose.
 The same law requires that parents are responsible for the burial of their child.
 However, a grey area appeared for children dying in hospital during the first few days.
 NHS Scotland (Edinburgh) introduced a protocol that these deaths would be dealt with by the NHS and Edinburgh Council, to avoid stress to the parents.
 No charge was made to the parents for this service.
-Prior to 1970 this resulted in burial of the remains, but following the construction of Mortonhall (as the first Council owned crematorium in Edinburgh) the law permitted these to be cremated.
+Prior to 1970, this resulted in burial of the remains, but following the construction of Mortonhall (as the first Council-owned crematorium in Edinburgh) the law permitted these to be cremated.

 In 2012, it emerged (through a freelance journalist) that the ashes of babies who had died shortly after birth had not been returned to parents.
 Staff at the crematorium had disposed of these ashes in the Garden of Remembrance without informing parents.
 They later told parents that no ashes were left when young babies were cremated.
 An inquiry was held into the failings, which found that the families of over 250 babies were affected.
 Findings of the inquiry were published in April 2014.
 A settlement scheme was announced in January 2015, with the council offering up to £4,000 to families who had been affected.

 In January 2015, four draft designs for a permanent memorial were unveiled, with affected parents asked to give their views.
 A design was selected that featured a garden planted with trees and containing a stone water feature.
 A pond had been proposed in the original design but this was replaced with the stone water feature.
 The walled garden opened in December 2015.
 It has plaques installed on which the names of 149 babies and infants are recorded.

 The Burial and Cremation (Scotland) Act 2016 now clarifies protocols.

-In February, 2019, a second memorial was unveiled in the form of a baby elephant in Princes Street Gardens.
+In February 2019, a second memorial was unveiled in the form of a baby elephant in Princes Street Gardens.